Ja1993en/README-Generator/README.md

-  # GOODREADME Generator
+  # GOOD README GENERATOR
  <a href="https://img.shields.io/badge/License-MIT-brightgreen"><img scr="https//img.shields.io/badge/License-$data.license}-brightgreen"></a>

   ##Description
-  Created this README Generator to create README file in the commmand-line.
-Will help with my efficiency.
-I will be able to spend more time on completing the actual project
+  Created this project that allows me to created REAME filed in command-line.
+Will help my overall efficiency.
+I will be able to spend more time on completing projects

 # Table of Content